 Mom, I was just FOLDING these clean towels I found on the counter.

 He just looked at me from a distance, as if he expected a scolding, as I cleaned it up (pointing out the large area of tile in the entraceway he could have selected instead of the carpeting, though he didn't appear to be taking notes).
 There is nothing quite like the look of a dog that's expecting harsh words, no different than a human that somehow knows you are angry, even if they aren't quite sure what exactly they did wrong; a sort of shocked and unbelieving sorrow.

 You look at them, your heart beating strongly with the heat of the moment.
 They look at you, their heart beating a hollow echo as though already retreating, as they wait for your reaction.
 You look at them again, weighing a hundred expedients, knowing what you need to do, and not necessarily what fatigue and emotion might prod you to do.

 "(sigh) It wasn't barf".

 "Oh, so the "Oh Crap" was literal then?"
 We laughed and proceeded to chat while Barkley laid down next to me for an ear scratch, feeling fine physically, but needing the reassurance that all was well.

 Then, on those nights when you come home really, really late from work, your soul weary, the house dark, they will quietly come up to you, leaning into you, drawn from their slumber to your side like steel and magnet.
-At that moment, there as both your hearts beat in the silence, you realize that every measure of sickness and health was worth it, even if their days are numbered.
+At that moment, there as both your hearts beat in the silence, you realize that every measure of sickness and health was worth it.